skrtdev/NovaGram/docs/objects.md

 # NovaGram Objects

-In NovaGram, each Telegram Object is an Instance of a single Class, called TelegramObject.
+In NovaGram, each Telegram Object is an Instance of the `TelegramObject` class.

-Using one single Class for all the Objects makes more easier to develop an Object Oriented Framework.
+Using one single Class for all the Objects makes easier to develop an Object Oriented Framework.

 Since there is just one Class, all the Object Methods are defined in a json file, making very easy creating personal Methods.